Barbora Piešová: SuperStar and beyond

-In 2020 Piešová competed in the 6th season of the Czech&Slovak SuperStar.
-At the initial casting she sang Next to Me by Imagine Dragons.
-After advancing through several selection rounds with her performances of Runaway Baby by Bruno Mars, Come Together by the Beatles as well as V slepých uličkách by Marika Gombitová and Miroslav Žbirka, she advanced to semi-finals.
-At the semi-finals, she sang I will survive by Gloria Gaynor and advanced to the final rounds.
+Piešová competed in the sixth season of the SuperStar in 2020, singing "Next to Me" by Imagine Dragons during the initial casting.
+After advancing through several selection rounds with her performances of "Runaway Baby" by Bruno Mars, Come Together by the Beatles as well as "V slepých uličkách" by Marika Gombitová and Miroslav Žbirka, she advanced to semi-finals with "I will survive" by Gloria Gaynor and final round.

-Due to the COVID-19 pandemic there were only two final rounds instead of originally planned five.
-In the first round Piešová sang Somebody to Love by the Queen.
-In the super-finals on 31 March 2020 she sang I’m So Excited by The Pointer Sisters and Richarda Müllera's song Milovanie v daždi.
-Finally, she performed Next to Me again.
-In the end, she won the competition by receiving 32.5% of the votes.
+Piešová sang Somebody to Love" by Queen in the first round.
+In the super-finals on 31 March 2020, she sang "I'm So Excited" by The Pointer Sisters and Richarda Müllera's song "Milovanie v daždi".
+Piešová performed "Next to Me again" in the final round, winning the competition by receiving 32.5% of the votes.

-In June 2020 Warner Music released a compilation of Piešová songs from the show under the tile Barbora Piešová: Superstar.
-On 30 October 2020, Piešová released her debut album Som flegmatik, ale optimista.
+Warner Music released a compilation of Piešová's songs from the show under the title Barbora Piešová: Superstar in 2020.